-Subsection (b) as amended by SB 1353:

-(b) The commission shall distribute funds as described by Subsection (a)(2) or (e) based on the applicable county's compliance with standards adopted by the board and the county's demonstrated commitment to compliance with the requirements of state law relating to indigent defense.

-Subsection (b) as amended by SB 1057:

-- (b) The commission shall determine for each county the entity or entities within the county that are eligible to receive funds for the provision of indigent defense services under Subsection (a)(2) or (e).
-The determination must be made based on the entity's: - (1) compliance with standards adopted by the board; and - (2) demonstrated commitment to compliance with the requirements of state law relating to indigent defense.
+- purpose of providing or improving the provision of indigent defense services in the county; and - (E) A nonprofit corporation that provides indigent defense services or indigent defense support services in the county; and - (3) monitor each entity that receives a grant under Subdivision (2) and enforce compliance with the conditions of the grant, including enforcement by: - (A) withdrawing grant funds; or - (B) requiring reimbursement of grant funds by the entity. - (b) The commission shall determine for each county the entity or entities that are eligible to receive funds for the provision of or improvement in the provision of indigent defense services under Subsection (a)(2).
+The determination must be made based on the entity's: - (1) compliance with standards adopted by the board; and - (2) demonstrated commitment to compliance with the requirements of state law relating to indigent defense. - (c) The board shall adopt policies to ensure that funds under Subsection (a)(2) are allocated and distributed in a fair manner. - (d) A county may not reduce the amount of funds provided for indigent defense services in the county because of funds provided by the commission under this section.

-Subsection (c) as amended by SB 1353:

-(c) The board shall adopt policies to ensure that funds under Subsection (a)(2) or (e) are allocated and distributed in a fair manner.

-Subsection (c) as amended by SB 1057:

-- (c) The board shall adopt policies to ensure that funds under Subsection (a)(2) are allocated and distributed in a fair manner. - (d) A county may not reduce the amount of funds provided for indigent defense services in the county because of funds provided by the commission under this section.